We were fortunate enough to retrieve this screenshot of an older website.

 - For headless content management: You can create a headless WordPress site using JAMstack or React.
 By using such a setup, you can keep the things that you have been accustomed to.
 Anyhow, WordPress was not built for the headless setup.
 If you try to teach a CMS a new trick like going headless, you are going against its core.

 - For SEO: WordPress doesn’t have any onboard analytics tools.
 However, WordPress has impeccable plugins support for SEO.
 Businesses choose website development on WordPress for being search engine friendly.
-Here is another list of top WordPress plugins for digital marketing.

 There’s no one-size-fits-all approach to successful content management.
 And so, one of the strengths of WordPress as an open-source platform is the flexibility it provides to customize your architecture with third-party integrations.